 Awards are just one form of response and recognition.
 They are seductive and still the main industry barometer of our ideas, but they’re also destructive and increasingly devalued.
 Throw a stick down any London street and you’ll probably hit ten ‘award-winning’ Creatives.
 All of the awards I’ve won are nice, and I’d be a fool not to be particularly proud of one or two, but to judge our work purely by awards and obsess about their accumulation is to miss the point about what we do.

-Below are the moments of recognition that mean the most to me.
-(There is some selective awards-boasting afterwards, where the accolade seemed to merit it.)
+Below are the moments of recognition that mean the most to me. ((Afterwards, there is some selective awards-boasting, where the accolade seemed to merit it.)

 Hearing stories of whole cinemas singing along to the Honda ‘Grrr’ commercial.